Harassed at Work? Find Justice with a Los Angeles Harassment Lawyer

 As an employee in Los Angeles, you are entitled to a workplace that is free from harassment.
 Not only is harassment in the workplace against the law, but most employers in California have an affirmative obligation to provide their employees with a safe space to work.
 If you have experienced harassment in the workplace, you may be entitled to financial or other remedies, and you should speak with a Los Angeles harassment lawyer as soon as possible.

 At Attorneys For Employees, our lawyers have decades of experience helping employees assert their rights under Title VII of the Civil Rights Act of 1964, the California Fair Employment and Housing Act (FEHA), and other state and federal laws.
 If you have questions, we can explain everything you need to know, and if you are a victim, we can pursue a harassment claim against your employer for you.

-Know Your Rights as a Victim of Harassment in Los Angeles
+Know Your Rights: Stop Harassment in the Los Angeles Workplace

 There are state and federal laws to ensure employees of protected classes can work in an environment free of abuse, intimidation, and hostility.
 When these laws are violated and an employee is subjected to harassment, there are legal remedies available.
 The Los Angeles Harassment Lawyers at Attorneys for Employees (AFE) are well-versed in these legal remedies and can provide a case review so you understand your options.

 Protected Classes & What Qualifies as Harassment in LA

 If anyone from a protected class or group is discriminated against or has experienced abuse, intimidation, or hostility due to their protected class, it may be considered harassment.
 This includes anyone who has experienced harassment based on one or more of the following criteria:

 An employee of a protected class may have a claim of harassment in the following situations:

 - When employment is a condition of being subjected to offensive conduct or behavior; or